Stroke Secondary to Fibromuscular Dysplasia

 Whom to see?
 The neurologist evaluates the impact on the brain, and the neurosurgeon assesses the component that might require intervention.
 With sudden signs like those described, this is an emergency: seek medical care immediately.

-Specialties that treat stroke secondary to fibromuscular dysplasia
+Which specialist treats stroke secondary to fibromuscular dysplasia?

 Treatment by city